 We ended up with one fail and one success.
 Not too bad.
 The hot dog buns were really dense.
 Just way too much bread for a ‘lil hot dog!
 I get nervous when making bread that I am going to mess it up.
 And I’m sure that is what happened to the hot dogs.
 Someday I will try them again though.
 The hamburger buns on the other hand, were a real success.
 They were light and fluffy and most importantly tasted very fresh.
 I definitely prefer the homemade buns to the store bought ones.
 It just doesn’t seem right when the store bought ones can sit on my counter for a month and still be “fine”.
 Although the homemade ones won’t last a month, they taste much better!

-3 Tablespoons warm milk
+- 3 tbsp warm milk

-1 cup warm water
+- 1 cup warm water

 - 2 tsp instant yeast

 - 1 large egg

-3 cups bread flour
+- 3 cup bread flour

 - 1/3 cup all-purpose flour

-2 ½ Tablespoon unsalted butter, softened
+- 2 1/2 tbsp unsalted butter, softened

 - 1 large egg beaten with 1 tablespoon water, for egg wash

-Using the paddle attachment of a stand mixer, combine milk, water, yeast, sugar, salt and egg.
+- Using the paddle attachment of a stand mixer, combine milk, water, yeast, sugar, salt and egg.
 Mix in the bread flour and all-purpose flour.
 Once incorporated, mix in the butter.
 Switch to the dough hook attachment and knead on low speed until the dough is somewhat tacky, about 6 to 8 minutes.

-Transfer dough to a bowl lightly brushed with olive oil.
+- Transfer dough to a bowl lightly brushed with olive oil.
 Cover tightly with plastic wrap and let rise in a warm place until doubled in size, between 1 to 2 hours.

-Line a baking sheet with parchment paper.
+- Line a baking sheet with parchment paper.
 Divide the dough into 8 equal parts.
 Gently roll each part into a ball and place on the baking sheet, 2 to 3 inches apart.
 Cover loosely with lightly oiled plastic wrap and let rise again for 1 to 2 hours.
 The dough is ready when nearly doubled.

-Fill a large metal pan with a shallow layer of water and set on the lowest rack of the oven.
+- Fill a large metal pan with a shallow layer of water and set on the lowest rack of the oven.
 Move the other rack to the center position.
 Preheat oven to 400˚F. Brush the tops of the buns lightly with the egg wash and sprinkle with sesame seeds.
 Bake buns for about 15 minutes, until golden brown, rotating halfway through.
 Let cool completely on a wire rack.